darius/circuitexpress/text.md

 self-centered book.
 (Thus the working title.)

 [To spell it out:

   * an express intro to digital circuits (but how 'express' is it really?)
   * circuits as a way to express some neat ideas
-  * a circuit of expression in which the book metacircularly explains itself and stands as one example of such a loop
+  * a circuit of expression in which the book metacircularly explains itself and stands as one example of such a loop.

 Is this at all evident?
 Too cute?
 Maybe "Circuit, express"?]

 [redundant] Try the examples out as you read: they are live, and the